hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 ## Application
 ### Prerequisite
 Since we are sharing the HPC resources on basis of research groups, a registration of these is required.
 Only official University of Bern research groups can register.
 These need to be officially represented within the unibe.ch sites.
+Since research group definition are vague.
+In unclear situation please specify the responsible **professor**.

 Required information:

 - research group **name**
-- research group **head**/**lead**
+- research group **responsible**, in best case responsible **professor**
+    - A long term responsible person, e.g. for data in case actual research group lead leaves university.
+Research group or topic need to be at least stated on the UniBE webpage.
 - **cost center** for location in organizational tree (a UniBE cost center)
+    - for determining the proper cost center, please ask YOUR UniBE secretary
 - official unibe.ch research group **URL**, where the research group name and research group head is mentioned
 - research **group ID** which is merged with the institute ID.
 This code is used in the UBELIX file system tree